coder-lgtm/llm-demo/README.md

 ## Hands-On workshop to build custom application using Large Language Models (Llama2)
-This repository contains instructions and code for building custom applications using LLM, dataset builder utility code for generating a custom mini training dataset for cost effective model tuning.
+This repository contains instructions and code for building custom applications using LLM, and Dataset Builder Utility code for generating a custom mini training dataset for cost effective model tuning.

-### Goal of this workshop is to get familiarized with
+### Goals
-* Generative AI models ecosystem
+* Get familiarized with Generative AI models ecosystem
-* Core concepts of the LLMs
+* Review core LLM concepts
-* Prompt Engineering
+* Overview of Prompt Engineering
-* Fine-tune a custom model for a specific use case
+* Learn how to fine tune a custom model for a domain specific use case
 * Build an app using a pre-trained base LLM and domain specific fine-tuned LLM
 <img
   src="./images/chatapp.png"